Tyrowo/tyro_work/README.md

 done - set up splash
-done - figure out randomization of image to different stored assets. done - see how to install a custom font, I'm pretty sure I had one as an asset in the other project so look up how I did that
+done - figure out randomization of image to different stored assets. done - see how to install a custom font, I'm pretty sure I had one as an asset in the other project so look up how I did that done - get jill to resize my profile image done - upload color references in a folder to be collected with the rest of the repo for posterity

 set up theme data